Skip to main content

 You can adjust the width of the Zone List by dragging its right border.

-Adding a New Zone to the Zone List
+Adding a new Zone to the Zone List

 You can add a new Zone to the Zone List in two ways: